wd-bootcamp/cohort-template/docs/bootcamp-rules-en.md

 ## Help, Organizational

 Do you need a course certificate or want to submit a certificate yourself?
 Do you want to talk to someone?
-Contact your Student Service support (preferably via Slack or email at studienberatung@neuefische.de).
+Contact your Student Service support (preferably via Discord or email at studienberatung@neuefische.de).

 ## Participation